What’s New with Tax Forms

 • SB 951 – State Disability Insurance

 For taxable years beginning on or after January 1, 2024, California law removes the taxable wage limit and maximum withholdings for each employee subject to State Disability Insurance (SDI) contributions.
 All wages are taxable for the purpose of computing SDI worker contributions.
 As a result, the Excess SDI (or VPDI) withheld line will be removed from the personal income tax return by updating the line as “reserved for future use”.
-For more information, go to the Employment Development Department (EDD) website at edd.ca.gov.
+For more information, visit the Employment Development Department (EDD) website at edd.ca.gov.

 2023